Vzoooong/RFAConv-CBM-ViT/README.md

     <img src="figures/Fig2.jpg" width= "600">
 </p>

 RFA can be considered a lightweight, plug-and-play module, with its structure being a fixed convolutional com-bination.
-This paper posits that RFA relies on the assistance of convolution operations, while convolution operations also benefit from RFA to enhance performance.
+RFA relies on the assistance of convolution operations, while convolution operations also benefit from RFA to enhance performance.

 #### Context Broadcasting Median